 This public health program aims to improve the overall care of young children concerned by child welfare measures (group care, foster families, home monitoring).
 For the children concerned, the PEGASE Program combines standardized health care monitoring and a treatment plan until the age of 7 years old, both financed by national health insurance.
 The program also offers the organization of psychological and psychomotor skills treatment when necessary.
 A specific training program regarding the health care monitoring and care to be put in place is organized for the facilities and health care providers who participate in the program, allowing them to be a part of the collective dynamic of the project.

 The novelty of the PEGASE Program is that it is based on the transposition of the monitoring of premature babies and vulnerable children that has already been in place in France for the past 25 years.
-The PEGASE Program is using these same principles in terms of a further health care follow-up and applying them to children concerned by social welfare measures.
-These principles are described in the circular letter dated 3 July 2015 (replacing that of 2006) for the health and newborn care networks (FFRSP) in which their missions, in particular towards vulnerable children, are defined : “As far as vulnerable children are concerned, the challenges of involving different networks in the formalization of a program bringing together the different participants of neonatology, children’s health and handicap are twofold: First, the participants need to be organized (in the health sector as well as in the medical and social fields) in order to guarantee the continuity of the follow-up monitoring, to avoid losing sight of the children concerned and to allow for the identification and early care of disabilities in order to lessen their consequences.
-Secondly, these professional practices need to be evaluated, notably in terms of their short and medium-term results in order for them to improve.”
+The PEGASE Program is using these same principles for a further health care follow-up and applying them to children concerned by social welfare measures.
+These principles are described in the circular letter dated 3 July 2015 (replacing that of 2006) for the health and newborn care networks (FFRSP) in which their missions, particularly towards vulnerable children, are defined as : “As far as vulnerable children are concerned, the challenges of involving different networks in the formalization of a program bringing together the different participants of neonatology, children’s health and handicap are twofold: First, the participants need to be organized (in the health sector as well as in the medical and social fields) in order to guarantee the continuity of the follow-up monitoring, to avoid losing sight of the children concerned and to allow for the identification and early care of disabilities in order to lessen their consequences.
+Second, these professional practices need to be evaluated, notably in terms of their short and medium-term results in order for them to improve.”

 Components of the PEGASE Program:

-1 – Setting up of an initial standardized physical exam including the compilation of antenatal and health data before the placement of the child.
+1 – Setting-up of an initial standardized physical exam including the compilation of antenatal and health data before the placement of the child.

 4 – Continuous compilation of social, health, and developmental data on a dedicated Internet platform.